 It is important to use multiple modes of action when selecting herbicides.
-To assist growers, we have included in this article a reference number in parentheses that corresponds to the herbicide’s mode of action.
+To assist growers, we have included in this article a reference number in parentheses to the herbicide’s mode of action.
 For example, the reference number herbicide mode of action for glyphosate is No. 9, and will be referred to in this article as “glyphosate (9).”
 There is a key to all herbicide modes of action at the end of this article.
 When there are two or more numbers in parentheses, it means the active ingredients in a product have different modes of action.
-If a herbicide is mentioned more than once in a paragraph, we include the reference number only after the first mention of the product in that paragraph.
+Also, if a herbicide is mentioned more than once in a paragraph, we include the reference number only after the first mention of the product in that paragraph.

 For burndown applications in a no-till system on emerged grass and broadleaf weeds, an application of glyphosate (9) and a product containing dicamba (4) or 2,4-D (4) may be critical.
 The choice between 2,4-D and dicamba will depend on weed species present.
 Dicamba products will be more effective on kochia and marestail.
 2,4-D is more effective on winter annual mustards.
 The use of preemergence herbicides, applied just before or following planting, often provides control of weeds for several weeks.
 This can greatly improve the effectiveness of a postemergence herbicide application, and gives the producer more leeway on post application timing.

 Categories of soil-applied residual herbicides for corn